5 Things Every Couple Should Know By Their 1st Anniversary

 Congratulate yourselves on reaching this couple milestone.
 It didn’t always come easy, but being in love made it easier.
-If you could pass on what you’ve learned, you’d tell new couples that there are at least 5 things that every couple should know by their 1st anniversary.
+If you could pass on what you’ve learned, you’d tell new couples that every couple should know at least five things by their 1st anniversary.

 Great advice for every new couple.